Nonye2K3/chia/Quick-Start-Guide.md

 # Install the code
 To install chia-blockchain, follow [these install instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) according to your operating system.
-This project only supports 64 bit operating systems.
+This software only supports 64 bit operating systems.

-All configuration and plot data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/ if that variable is not set.
+All configuration and plot data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/.
 You can find databases, keys, plots, and logs there.
 Optionally, you can set $CHIA_ROOT to the .chia directory in your home directory with `export CHIA_ROOT=~/.chia` and if you add it to your .bashrc or .zshrc to it will remain set across logouts and reboots.
+If you set $CHIA_ROOT you will have to migrate configuration items by hand or unset the variable for `chia init` to work with `unset CHIA_ROOT`.

-Remember that once you complete your install you **must be in the [Python virtual environment](https://docs.python-guide.org/dev/virtualenvs/)** which you access from the chia-blockchain directory (or your home directory if you opted for a binary install) with the command `.   ./activate` or `.\venv\Scipts\activate.ps1` on Windows PowerShell.
+Remember that once you complete your install you **must be in the [Python virtual environment](https://docs.python-guide.org/dev/virtualenvs/)** which you access from the chia-blockchain directory, or the Windows "Chia Blockchain" directory, or your home directory if you opted for a binary install with the command `.   ./activate` or `.\venv\Scipts\activate.ps1` in Windows PowerShell.
 Both dots are critical and once executed correctly your cli prompt will look something like `(venv) username@machine:~$` with ``(venv)`` prepended.

 Use `deactivate` should you want to exit the venv.
 Windows users will find the venv with `cd "~\AppData\Local\Programs\Chia Network\Chia Blockchain\"`.
 If you're not a fan of dots, an equivalent alternative on most platforms is `source venv/bin/activate` and you'll see that method in places in this documentation.